sports-alliance/sports-lib/README.md

 Sports Lib tries to achieve a common domain model and lib for sport activity formats such as GPX, TCX, FIT and other popular formats.

-Currently the support is limit to the main formats: GPX, TCX, FIT and JSON*
+Currently the support is limited to the main formats: GPX, TCX, FIT and JSON*

-*JSON is for specific services while GPX, TCX, FIT should be compatible with the move common services, such as Strava, Movescount, Garmin, Polar and any other service that supprots the above exports.
+*JSON is for specific services while GPX, TCX, FIT should be compatible with the move common services, such as Strava, Movescount, Garmin, Polar and any other service that supports the above exports.

 Install
 -------